hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 all the nodes: all entries with the same word as key will be sent to a single processor instance in the whole cluster.
 This ensures that we get the correct total count for a word.

+The partitioning key here is the key part of the `Map.Entry<String, Long>`, which is the word.
+We are using the default partitioning function here which uses default Hazelcast partitioning.
+This partitioning function can be slightly slower than `HASH_CODE` partitioning, but is guaranteed to return consistent results across all JVM processes, so is a better choice for  distributed edges.

 To run the DAG and print out the results, we simply do:
 ```java